 Google Trends plots search interest on a relative scale between 0 and 100.
 The numbers you see on the right are not raw searches – instead, it’s the relative number of searches for a given term.
 So, if the score is 50 in 2010 and 100 in 2023, then it’s been searched twice as many times in 2023.

 RELATED ARTICLE: How To Use Google Trends For Dropshipping

 Let’s start with a simple graph:

 You can see it plain as day: the search interest for “dropshipping” has shown steady and strong growth since 2016.
-Of course, there are some peaks and valleys, the overall trend is undoubtedly upward – at this point in time in 2021, it’s roughly 4 times greater than 5 years ago.
+Of course, there are some peaks and valleys, the overall trend is undoubtedly upward – as we enter 2023, it’s roughly 4 times greater than in 2016.

 Let’s take a look at some more data:

-If you’re interested in Amazon dropshipping or Shopify dropshipping, then you can see that both have shown steady and strong growth since 2004.
-There was a peak in mid-2020 due to the COVID-19 lockdown, but the search interest remains strong.
+If you’re interested in Amazon dropshipping or Shopify dropshipping, then you can see that both have shown steady and strong growth since 2013.
+There was a peak in mid-2020 due to the COVID-19 lockdowns, but the search interest remains strong.

 Finally, let’s take a look at one more graph:

 In this graph, we’re looking at the search interest for “dropshipping” versus two related but distinct retail models.